 How to use it?

-You need to plug the Scatter Edge Trimming shader into the opacity slot of the material of the model that you are scattering (in case of multiple models with different materials - all opacity slots of all materials used):
+You need to plug the Edge Trimming shader into the Opacity channel of the material of the model that you are scattering (in case of multiple models with different materials - all opacity slots of all materials used):

-The image shows the result of using the Scatter Edge Trimming shader for the scattered object's materials.
+The image shows the result of using the Edge Trimming shader for the scattered object's materials.

 How does it work?

 If a pivot of any integral part of the instance (any sub-mesh element of the instanced model) falls outside of the area specified by the scatter, such part is not rendered.
 This is a simplification, but you can imagine the pivot as a point on the distribute-on object from which an element is growing.

 When the Edge Trimming shader is not used: